jb-102/programming-fundamentals-and-javascript-course/README.md

 ### Overview:
 Dive into the world of programming and JavaScript with this comprehensive course designed for beginners and aspiring developers.
 Learn the essential concepts, tools, and techniques to solve real-world problems and build modern applications.

+For detailed course curriculum, please refer to the [curriculum.md](./curriculum.md) file.
 ---

 ## What You’ll Learn: